Talk of the Town - September 2020

 Judi and Tommy’s son, Brian Brooks, had been working in the restaurant business in New Orleans, but he wanted to come back home and open his own place.
 Things were underway when he was critically injured in a car accident on his way home from work.
 The recovery process has been long and difficult, but as soon as he was able, Brian went back to work to get his restaurant ready to open.
 And once again, it’s a family effort.

 “I’m excited to be fulfilling my dream, continuing the family’s hard work,” he said.
-“I’ll offer a menu fit to feed the whole family, with food that has become a staple in our community.”
+“The menu is fit to feed the whole family, with food that has become a staple in our community.”

 The new restaurant will serve customers Monday through Saturday from 11 am to 8 pm, a little later on weekends.